Mazen421/Computer-Programming-Project/README.md

 Everything else was co-op coding

+# Documentation

+The documentation was written by Mazen showing the exact steps needed to use the program, also explains how the code works in extended details
 # Progression

 - The back end is 95% finished missing the ability to play songs with cover being the last 5%